Still using our Classic Interface? Click here to view your help document

 Ignore the school

 If the validation tool does not recognize the name of an assessment, validate the assessment.
-There are two options for validating assessments: Assign As and Create.
+There are three options for validating assessments: Create, Alias, and Auto Create.

 - Assign as allows you to match the uploaded assessment data to an existing assessment in eduCLIMBER.
 For example, the upload file may call the assessment “Operations and Algebraic Thinking” while the existing assessment in eduCLIMBER is named “Operations & Algebraic Thinking.”
 We know that this is the same assessment, and we want all of the data to be housed together so we Assign “Operations and Algebraic Thinking” As Operations & Algebraic Thinking”